 Walnut Roasted Veg Salad

-This salad is brimming with as much deliciousness as good-for-you ingredients including healthy fats, fiber and the plant compounds that protect us from heart disease, diabetes, cancer and brain deterioration.
+This salad is brimming with as much deliciousness as good-for-you, healthy ingredients including healthy fats, fiber and phytochemicals (plant compounds) that protect us from heart disease, diabetes, cancer and brain deterioration.

 To highlight a few of the dynamic salad ingredients…